IcyDrae/vaults/README.md

 ## Contributing & Getting started

-Do you want to get involved?
-Please refer to [the contributors documentation](docs/CONTRIBUTORS.md)
+If you want to get involved please refer to [the contributors' documentation](docs/CONTRIBUTORS.md).

 ## License